unamednada/ravenous/README.md

 # IMPORTANT!!!

-Below is a list of some potential features to add to Ravenous:
+Below is a list of some potential features to add to Ravenous

 Make addresses clickable and have them open the address in Google Maps in a new tab Make images clickable and have them open the business’ website in a new tab